 Mental Illness and Recovery Workshops

-Workshops will resume in Fall.
+Workshops will resume soon.
 Check back often for regular updates!

-Who Should Attend: Family members, peers and any community residents who want to learn more about mental illness and recovery.
+Who Should Attend: Family members, peers and any community residents who want to learn more about mental health issues and recovery.
 Registration instructions are below.

 Attend this one-day workshop where you will learn: